-After the bedbug experience at my previous hotel, myself and all my co-workers moved to a different location; one of the old New York beaux-arts hotels: the Carlton.
+After a bedbug experience at the previous hotel, my team moved to a different location; one of the old New York beaux-arts hotels: the Carlton.
 This hotel has switched management and is currently being renovated.
 This means that prices are dirt cheap… but getting a decent room is akin to throwing dice at check-in and hoping you get a six.

 This is a six: